ryanoglesby08/javascript-workshop/code/5/share/guide.md

   [DO] Delete any other files that may still be in the "dist" folder.
 All you need in "dist" now is application.bundle.js.

+  [DO] Add the dist folder to your .gitignore file. application.bundle.js is a generated file, so you wouldn't check that into source control, similar to .class files in a Java project.

 2. Refresh your browser!

 ## Part 4: Challenge!
 Extract postTweet as a separate module.